justoneplanet/protobuf-objc/README.md

 ## Features of this Fork

 - Produces modern, ARC enabled, Objective-C code
+- Supports the latest version of google protocol buffers and most language features
 - Uses NSArrays for arrays of object types (PBArray for value types)
 - `imports` and `global_scope` insertion points for plugins [@gregschlom][gregschlom]